swch/slate/source/includes/_rest.md

 - debugger
 - cust_key_handler

-<aside class="notice">Update calls to /cardsavr_users require the cardholder's personal cardholder_safe_key header to encrypt and save the safe when Strivve does not manage keys for a customer (this is an environment setting).
-The safe keys are also not required if updating non-safe user properties.</aside>
+<aside class="notice">Create calls to /cardsavr_users optionally require the cardholder's personal cardholder_safe_key header if this key is to be managed by a third party.
+The safe key is not required if the safe key is to be managed by Strivve.</aside>

 ## Update user